zingale/pyjournal2/README.md

   - `pyjournal.py status [-n nickname]`

-    display the status of the journal, giving the location of hte files, the name of the remote version, and list the names of the appendices, if any
+    display the status of the journal, giving the location of hte files, the name of the remote version.

   - `pyjournal.py pull [-n nickname] `